 With lower elevations and easier terrain, these are some of the absolute best winter hikes in the Smokies.
 All of these hiking trails offer breathtaking views and an authentic nature experience, even when there’s a chill in the air!

 Of course, each family has its own unique needs.
-You know your family best, and are ultimately responsible for discerning the safety and appropriateness these hikes.
+You know your family best and are ultimately responsible for discerning the safety and appropriateness of these hikes.
 Please read our full disclaimer here.

 Difficulty: Easy